google/gapid/gapis/api/templates/README.md

 # Templates

-GAPID uses the golang [template] package with its API file parser/compiler to generate Go, C++ and Java code.
+AGI uses the golang [template] package with its API file parser/compiler to generate Go, C++ and Java code.

 The .api files are parsed, and a `.tmpl` file is used to generate one or more output files using the `apic` tool.

-GAPID's template system exposes a few extensions to the standard golang template system:
+AGI's template system exposes a few extensions to the standard golang template system:

 ## Macros